-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
-For example: ☐ Your doctor will ask for a copayment x-ray that is performed while you are onal copayments for each ☐ Your hospital will ask for separate co any radiological tests or Medicare Pa • ☐ Your pharmacist will ask for a separa te copayment for each preso cription he or she fills. ☐ The specific cost sharing that will ap Medical Benefits Chart below lists th - Abdominal Aortic Aneurysm Screening A one-time (once per lifetime) screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Providers may ask you for more than one at an appointment.
+For example: Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
+For example: Your doctor will ask for a copayment x-ray that is performed while you are onal copayments for each Your hospital will ask for separate co any radiological tests or Medicare Pa C - Your pharmacist will ask for a separa te copayment for each prese cription he or she fills.
+The specific cost sharing that will apply depends on which services you receive.
+The Medical Benefits Chart below lists the cost sharing that applies for each specific service.
+Abdominal Aortic Aneurysm Screening A one-time (once per lifetime) screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture Services Please turn to Section 4 Acupuncture Services of this chapter for more detailed information about this acupuncture benefit. \$15 copayment for each visit up to 24 visits per plan year. \$15 copayment for each visit up to 24 visits per plan year.
-Benefit is combined in and out-of-network.
-Ambulance Services ☐ Covered ambulance services include fixed wing, rotary wing, \$50 copayment for each one-way Medicare-covered trip.
+Acupuncture Services Please turn to Section 4 Acupuncture Services of this chapter for more detailed information about this acupuncture benefit. \$15 copayment for each visit up to 24 visits per plan year.
+Ambulance Services Covered ambulance services include fixed wing, rotary wing, \$50 copayment for each one-way Medicare-covered trip.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-You pay these amounts un pocket maximum. til you reach the out-of- Annual Routine Physical Exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
+You pay these amounts until you reach the out-of- pocket maximum.
+Authorization is required for Non-emergency Medicare-covered ambulance ground and air transportation.
+Emergency Ambulance does not require authorization.
+Annual Routine Physical Exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Benefit is combined in and out-of- network. \$0 copayment for a routine physical exam each year. \$0 copayment for a routine physical exam each year.